Richard Martineau

-Richard Martineau (born July 23, 1961) is a French-Canadian commentator.
+Richard Martineau (born July 29, 1961) is a French-Canadian commentator.
 He is a columnist for Le Journal de Montréal newspaper.
 His columns also appear in the Infopresse and Elle Québec magazines.
 He also hosts Franchement Martineau, a public affairs programme which airs on Le Canal Nouvelles.

-Since 1998, he has co-hosted Télé-Québec's Les Francs-tireurs, first with Benoit Dutrizac and Laurent Saulnier, and since 2006 with La Presse journalist Patrick Lagacé.
+Since 1998, he has co-hosted Télé-Québec's Les Francs-tireurs, first with Benoit Dutrizac and Laurent Saulnier and since 2006 with La Presse journalist Patrick Lagacé.

 Career

-Richard Martineau became known for his column "Ondes de choc" (shockwave), which appeared in the Montreal weekly newspaper Voir until 2006.
-Martineau has also participated in evening debates on Télévision Quatre-Saisons, and was the moderator of those debates between May and September 2006.
+Martineau became known for his column "Ondes de choc" (shockwave), which appeared in the Montreal weekly newspaper Voir until 2006.
+Martineau has also participated in evening debates on Télévision Quatre-Saisons and was the moderator of those debates between May and September 2006.
 He hosted a radio programme until 2007.
-Radio Canada has described his work as "established him as a leftist chronicler, then he forged deep to the right and to a posture more and more pamphleteering working within the Quebecor empire".
+Radio Canada has described his work as "established him as a leftist chronicler, then he forged deep to the right and to a posture more and more pamphleteering working within the Quebecor empire."